Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures: Introduction

-We introduce our method by applying it to the time series of the total spin polarization for large clusters of interacting classical spins.
-These clusters are known to exhibit relaxation properties\cite{fine-03} that were linked to microscopic chaos\cite{fine-04,fine-08,sorte}, but the interaction can also be chosen to lead to a non-chaotic multi-periodic dynamics.
-We mostly consider two $6 \times 6 \times 6$ cubic clusters with periodic boundary conditions.
-One of these clusters is integrable, while the other is not.
-We first demonstrate the chaotic character of the non-integrable cluster by calculating its largest Lyapunov exponent.
-After that, we generate rather long time series for the two clusters and demonstrate that one cannot discriminate between the chaotic and non-chaotic time series on the basis of the numerically accessible rate of IE-production.
-We then proceed with calculating the higher order time derivatives for the two time series and show that their seventh derivatives already look qualitatively different to discriminate the chaotic from the non-chaotic time series simply by visual inspection.
+The rest of the paper is organized as follows.
+In Section~\ref{lattices} , we define an integrable and a nonintegrable models of classical spin clusters.
+In Section~\ref{numerical}, we demonstrate the chaotic character of the nonintegrable cluster by calculating its largest Lyapunov exponent.
+In Section~\ref{rate}, we consider rather long time series for the two clusters and demonstrate that one cannot discriminate between the chaotic and nonchaotic time series on the basis of the numerically accessible rate of IE-production.
+In Section~\ref{long}, we proceed with calculating the higher-order time derivatives for the two time series and show that their seventh derivatives already look qualitatively different so that one can discriminate the chaotic from the nonchaotic time series simply by visual inspection.
 We further introduce several quantitative criteria characterizing this difference.
-Finally, we demonstrate the utility of our method by applying it to very short time series.
+In Sections~\ref{Noisy} and \ref{Short}, we also demonstrate the utility of our method by applying it to noisy time series and to a very short time series.
+In Section~\ref{transition}, we illustrate the qualitative change of the exponential tail of the power spectrum during the transition to integrability.
+Finally, we investigate the applicability of the above method beyond classical spin lattices, and report both supporting and contradictig evidence obtained by calculating the high-frequency tales of the power spectra generated by the completely integrable Toda lattice (Section~\ref{Toda}) and by quantum spin 1/2 lattices (Section~\ref{quantum}).
+The overall discussion of the applicability of the method is given in Section~\ref{discussion}.